AlexanderAdelAU/TMS99105-SBC-V4-Paged-Memory-System/README.md

-# TMS99105 SBC V4 — Transparent Paged Memory System
+# TMS99105 SBC V4 — Transparant Paged Memory System

 A transparent memory mapper for the TMS99105 single-board computer using a GAL22V10 and a 6116 SRAM — no 74LS612 required.